Louis-MG/MetaDBGWAS/README.md

 # Motivation

-This tool expands thee work of [DBGWAS](https://gitlab.com/leoisl/dbgwas) [(Jaillard et al, 2018)](https://journals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.1007758) and bring to the metagenomic scale.
+This tool expands the work of [DBGWAS](https://gitlab.com/leoisl/dbgwas) [(Jaillard et al, 2018)](https://journals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.1007758) and brings it to the metagenomic scale.

 # Requirements